klutchell/balena-nextcloud/README.md

 - RaspberryPi3, RaspberryPi4, or a similar device supported by BalenaCloud
 - Custom domain name with DNS pointing to your balena device (eg. nextcloud.example.com)
-- (optional) A USB storage device with a partition labeled `NEXTCLOUD`
+- (optional) A USB storage device
+- (optional) A network storage share

 ## Getting Started